Discipline: Dance, Interdisciplinary, Theatre

 Isabelle Kirouac is an award-winning interdisciplinary choreographer, dance artist, acrobatic stilt walker and movement educator.
-She holds an MFA in Interdisciplinary Arts from Simon Fraser University, and taught as well as presented her artistic work in the Americas, Europe, the Middle East and West Africa.
-Isabelle has been teaching various movement practices and interdisciplinary arts to young people of all ages since 2004, often leading to the creation of performance work in collaboration with the students.
-She taught through the Vancouver International Children's Festival, Port Moody Arts Center, Still Moon Arts Society, Runaway Moon Theatre, Conseil Scolaire Francophone de la Colombie-Britannique, CCAFCB, Franco-Cultural Association of Yellowknife, Arcata Playhouse (USA), and more.
-Isabelle shares her artistic practice with students of all ages, working in an innovative, stimulating and non-competitive environment.
-As a movement educator, her approach is inspired by various techniques, including dance improvisation, contemporary dance, partner dance (Contact Improvisation), acrobatics, physical theater, site-specific installation, somatic practices, stilts and voice work.
-She offers students the opportunity to move together, create artistic material that respect their interests and their bodies, and develop new technical skills through play.
+She holds an MFA in Interdisciplinary Arts from Simon Fraser University, and presented her artistic work across Canada, the USA, Mexico and Europe.
+Isabelle has been teaching movement practices to young people of all ages since 2004, often leading to the creation of performance work in collaboration with the students.
+Isabelle shares her artistic practice in an innovative, stimulating and non-competitive environment.
+As a movement educator, her approach is inspired by dance improvisation, contemporary dance, partnering techniques (Contact Improvisation), acrobatics, physical theater, site-specific installation, somatic practices, stilt-walking and voice work.
+She offers students the opportunity to move together, create artistic material that respects their interests and their bodies, and develop new technical skills through play.
+Isabelle taught youth through the Dance Center, Vancouver International Children's Festival, Still Moon Arts Society, Association Franco-Yukonnaise, etc.

-For a decade Isabelle has taught dance and acrobatic stilts to youth through Still Moon Arts Society, creating interdisciplinary shows in collaboration with them for the annual Renfrew Ravine Moon Festival.
-She proved herself to be an intelligent and sensitive teacher, equally comfortable in developing solid technique and in exploring unusual pathways and challenging her students to also work outside the box.
-Over the last two years, I also hired her to create a performing arts training for a group of kids hired to perform at the Vancouver International Children's Festival.
-She co-directed Lost & Found: Stories of Still Creek with me, a site-specific interdisciplinary performance mixing professional artists and youth, inspired by the landscape and residents of Still Creek.
+For over a decade Isabelle has taught dance and acrobatic stilts to youth through Still Moon Arts Society, creating interdisciplinary performances in collaboration with them for the annual Renfrew Ravine Moon Festival and other site specific events.
 The artistic work that Isabelle creates is thoughtful, skillful and extremely appreciated by the local community.
 She has been significantly impacting the creative development and education of youths in our neighborhood.
 Carmen Rosen, Artistic Director, Still Moon Arts Society

 We had the pleasure to collaborate with Isabelle on several occasions, in particular during the artist residency Caravane des Arts.
 In this project, she toured across francophone BC schools, teaching in collaboration with five other artists.
 Working with Isabelle was a great experience.
 She is dedicated, professional and at ease working with various age groups.
 Isabelle brings her art with passion and it shows!
 Jean-François Packwood, Executive Director, Conseil Culturel Artistique Francophone de la Colombie-Britannique